VoxMi/MPU-9150/README.md

 Processing demo file
 --------------------
 At the `Processing/MPUAirplane` you can find a simple **"Processing 2.1"** sketch for visualizing the work with IMU sensors.
 Additional dependencies for **Processing**: *ToxicLibs* and *OBJLoader* libraries.

+At the `Processing/FlightInstruments` you can find sketch with model of attitude indicator that simulates the earth’s horizon.
+This is a copy of the real flight instrument called an **"Electric Attitude Indicator"** by *Mid-Continent Instrument Co*, **Model: 4300**.